 The Link Is Dopamine

 Dopamine is a neurotransmitter in our brain that helps carry messages from one neuron to the next.
-Basically, it is used to deliver messages from one part of our brain to another, and to other parts of our bodies through our nervous syste.
+Basically, it delivers messages from one part of our brain to another, and to other parts of our bodies through our nervous

 ADHD is linked to dopamine deficiency.
 (Source)